Moon North Carolina

 - The Outer Banks including Nags Head and Vicinity, Roanoke Island, Cape Hatteras National Seashore, and Across the Sounds

-- Beaufort and the Central Coast including New Bern, Croatan National Forest and Vicinity, Beaufort and Vicinity, and Lower Outer Banks
+- Beaufort and the Crystal Coast including New Bern, Croatan National Forest and Vicinity, Beaufort and Vicinity, and Lower Outer Banks

-- Wilmington and the Cape Fear Region including The Southern Coast and Points Inland from Wilmington
+- Wilmington and the Cape Fear Region including The Southern Coast and Inland from Wilmington

 - Raleigh and the Triangle including Raleigh and Vicinity, Durham, Chapel Hill, Carrboro, and Sandy Lowlands

 - Winston-Salem and Central Carolina including Greensboro and Vicinity, The Sandhills, Southern Pines and Pinehurst

 - Charlotte and Racing Country including Vicinity of Charlotte

 - Northern Blue Ridge and Foothills including Deep Mountains and In the Shadow of the Blue Ridge

 - Ashville and the Southern Blue Ridge including Southern Blue Ridge and Foothills